openharmony/docs/en/application-dev/reference/apis/js-apis-file-fs.md

 fdatasync(fd: number, callback: AsyncCallback&lt;void&gt;): void

-Synchronizes the data (excluding the metadata) of a file.
-This API uses an asynchronous callback to return the result.
+Synchronizes the data of a file.
+This API uses an asynchronous callback to return the result. **fdatasync()** is similar to **fsync()**, but does not flush modified metadata unless that metadata is needed.

 **System capability**: SystemCapability.FileManagement.File.FileIO